mihailspirkoski/Human-Computer-Interaction-Design---NutriBullet/README.md

 3. (On Windows) Open the terminal(powershell), activate the virtual environment by typing `.venv/Scripts/activate`
 4. Navigate to the main solution folder by typing `cd NutriBullet` in the terminal
 5. Start the server with the command `py manage.py runserver`
-6. Admin credentials - User: admin@admin.com; Password: Admin123*
+6. Admin credentials - User: Admin; Password: Admin123*